 Welcome to my webpage!
-I am a PhD candidate in the Department of Philosophy at the University of Cambridge.
+I am a Research Fellow in the Faculty of Philosophy at the University of Cambridge.
 Starting in 2019 I will hold a tenurable position in Philosophy at the University of Western Australia.
 I work on philosophy of science, social epistemology, and formal epistemology.
 I am particularly interested in the social epistemology of science: how does the social structure of science contribute to (or detract from) its success?
 See my research statement for more details.
 Preprints of my papers and a CV are also available.

 In January 2015 I gave a talk at the Munich Center for Mathematical Philosophy, entitled “Vindicating Methodological Triangulation”.
 This talk was recorded on video, and you can watch this video online.